iron-io/docs/worker/reference/api/index.md

 ### Upload a Code Package

-You will almost always want to use one of our [client libraries](/worker/code) in the language of your choice to make this easier.
-And if you want to make your own client, please read [Packaging Code for IronWorker](/worker/code/packaging).
+You will almost always want to use one of our [client libraries](/worker/languages) in the language of your choice to make this easier.

 #### Endpoint